Header Files in C++

 #include "filename.h"

-To create your own header file, follow the below steps:
+To create and use a user-defined header file, follow these steps:

 {